Starting a business is both exciting and terrifying for many people.

 - Your marketing and sales plan.

-- Your specific requests for funding (i.e., your construction equipment loans that you need).
+- Your specific requests for business funding (i.e., your construction equipment loans that you need).

 - Projection of all financials in your business.
 Make sure to highlight your expected revenue growth by monthly, quarterly and yearly.